retaildevcrews/helium/README.md

 - Use Managed Identity to securely access resources
 - Securely store secrets in Key Vault
 - Securely build and deploy the Docker container from Container Registry or Azure DevOps
-- Connect to and query CosmosDB
+- Connect to and query Cosmos DB
 - Automatically send telemetry and logs to Azure Monitor

 ![alt text](./docs/images/architecture.jpg "Architecture Diagram")